Bounding the resources for thermalizing many-body localized systems: Abstract

 \section{Abstract}

-Understanding the conditions under which physical systems thermalize is one of the long-standing questions in many-body physics.
-While it has been observed that generic quantum systems do thermalize, rather little is known about the precise underlying mechanism.
-Furthermore, instances in which thermalization is hindered for many-body systems have been uncovered, now known as many-body localization, offering promising insights into the mechanisms that underlie thermalization.
-In this work, we derive upper and lower bounds on the size of a heat bath required to thermalize a many-body localized system, for a broad class of collision models.
-To obtain these bounds, we employ a recently developed tool from quantum information theory known as the convex split lemma.
-We apply our results to the disordered Heisenberg chain, which we study numerically, and we characterize the robustness of the MBL phase in this system for the family of thermalization processes considered.
-Part of the significance of this work stems from transferring tools from resource-theoretic quantum thermodynamics to the study of interacting quantum many-body systems.
+Understanding under which conditions physical systems thermalize is a long-standing question in many-body physics.
+While generic quantum systems thermalize, there are known instances where thermalization is hindered, for example in many-body localized (MBL) systems.
+Here we introduce a class of stochastic collision models coupling a many-body system out of thermal equilibrium to an external heat bath.
+We derive upper and lower bounds on the size of the bath required to thermalize the system via such models, under certain assumptions on the Hamiltonian.
+We use these bounds, expressed in terms of the max-relative entropy, to characterize the robustness of MBL systems against externally-induced thermalization.
+Our bounds are derived within the framework of resource theories using the convex split lemma, a recent tool developed in quantum information.
+We apply our results to the disordered Heisenberg chain, and numerically study the robustness of its MBL phase in terms of the required bath size.